biodash/biodash.github.io/content/codeclub/S05E05/index.md

 </p>
 </figure>

-If that's not the case, it may be easiest to copy the location using your computer's file browser, and paste that location into R.
+If that's not the case, it may be easiest to copy the location using your computer's file browser, and paste that location into your code.

 Here are two examples of including folder names with a function like [`read_csv()`](https://readr.tidyverse.org/reference/read_delim.html):